 Dark chocolate is high in antioxidants and may provide health benefits if you eat it in moderation.
 However, be aware that both dark chocolate and alcohol may hinder weight management if you eat or drink too much (3).

-Because many beverages can be high in carbs and calories, it’s best to choose drinks that are free of added sugar whenever possible.
+Because many beverages can be high in carbs and calories, consider choosing drinks free of added sugar whenever possible.

 A few examples of low carb beverages include: